Seryozha95/simple-reservation-system/README.md

 - User registration is not mandatory; users can be hardcoded for simplicity.
 - Time zone considerations are essential, as users may be in different time zones.

-Feel free to explore and modify the code to fit your specific requirements.
-If you encounter any issues or have questions, please check the project's [issue tracker](link-to-issue-tracker) or create a new issue.

 Enjoy using the Simple Reservation System!

 # How to run